KylerJohnsonDev/blog/src/posts/angular-signals.md

 ### Why Signals

 You've probably seen or heard the assertion that Angular needed a reactive primitive.
 But what does that actually mean?
-It means Angular needed an _Angular native_ building block capable of notifying the framework what to re-render and when.
-A Signal implementation accomplishes this by using a [Directed Acyclic Graph (DAG)](https://www.geeksforgeeks.org/directed-acyclic-graph-in-compiler-design-with-examples/), a tree-like data structure where each node is the computed output of its predecessor.
-When one value changes, its successors are recalculated.
-The DAG structure allows for efficient common subexpression elimination, meaning that duplicate outputs can be efficiently eliminated, resulting in faster computations and a smaller memory footprint.
-It's worth noting that this is an over-simplified explanation, but it's enough to help us establish a mental model for Signals.
+It means Angular needed an _Angular native_ building block capable of tracking and notifying its consumers of change.
+Angular's Signal implementation accomplishes this by using an [Undirected Acyclic Graph (DAG)](https://www.geeksforgeeks.org/directed-acyclic-graph-in-compiler-design-with-examples/), in which each node is the computed output of its predecessor.
+When the output of a node changes, all of its descendents are recalculated.
+While this explanation teeters on the edge of over-simplification, it is enough for us

 ### Signals and Change Detection